threefoldtech/info_grid/src/farmers/farming_optimization/set_additional_fees.md

 ## TFT Payments

 When a user reserves your 3Node, you will receive TFT payments once every 24 hours.
+These TFT payments will be sent to the TFChain account of your farm's twin.

 ## Dedicated Nodes Notice